 Unfortunately, some investors learn that “past performance is not an indicator of future results” the hard way.

 GE Shows Past Performance Is Not an Indicator of Future Results

-On top of the loss, GE recently cut its dividend in half.
+On top of the loss, GE cut its dividend in half.
 GE has paid a regular dividend since 1899 and has only cut it twice: in 1939 and in 2009.

 Why the sudden downturn?
 There are a number of reasons—the spinoff of GE Capital (the banking arm of the company that previously funded the dividend), slowing growth, cash flow problems—but none of them really matter.
 What matters is the fact that even the dividend-paying stocks that your grandparents retired on are not automatically “safe” as a single portfolio holding.

 This is a very unique example to have such a massive difference between the index and the underlying stock, which has been a mainstay of that index for so many years.
 It shows the true value of diversification.
 While diversification in and of itself is not intended to increase portfolio returns, the fact that you are not participating in steep dips associated with a single company can put you in a better spot to benefit from the upside.
-Diversification smooths out the peaks and valleys of individual stock performance, as you can see in this chart of the Dow compared to GE in 2017 so far.
+Diversification smooths out the peaks and valleys of individual stock performance, as you can see in this chart of the Dow compared to GE in 2017.

 The Importance of Diversification